ninjaaron/dirlog/README.rst

 .. code:: sh

-  $ pip install --user dirlog
+  $ pip3 install --user dirlog

 Alternatively, There is an AUR Arch Linux and derived distros.